vampiress by roy ferdinand 22" X 28" SOLD

 Drawn on poster board with drug store art materials—ink markers, colored pencils, and children’s water colors—his best works offer compositionally sophisticated, realist portraits of life in New Orleans’ impoverished black neighborhoods.
 Ferdinand compared himself to a battlefield sketch artist and drew on events he saw firsthand, heard about, or read in the pages of the local newspaper

-new orleans street-walker by roy ferdinand 22" X 28" $1500 (slight mark in bottom right hand corner)
+new orleans street-walker by roy ferdinand 22" X 28" ON EBAY (slight mark in bottom right hand corner)